metadata-research/yamz/README.md

-# YAMZ Metadata Dictionary
+# YAMZ Metadictionary

-This is the README for the YAMZ metadictionary and includes instructions for deploying on a local machine for testing and on a Linux based environment for a scalable production version (coming soon).
+This is the README for the YAMZ vocabulary builder for data and metadata.
+It includes instructions for deploying on a local machine for testing and on a Linux based environment for a scalable production version (coming soon).

 The current application requires the use of a postgres database to support full text search.